SebestianSije/documentation/content/developer/tutorials/server_framework_101/03_build_user_interface.rst

       </menuitem>

    .. note::
-      - The outer `menuitem` data operation creates the top-level "Product" menu item.
+      - The outer `menuitem` data operation creates the top-level :guilabel:`Product` menu item.
       - The specifications (`name`, `web_icon`, `sequence`, `action`, ...) of menu items are set through attributes of the XML element.
       - The menu items hierarchy is defined by nesting their XML elements.